milanaleksic/mongodiff/README.md

 It makes internally a simple diff (*only new items* are being detected, updates are ignored currently).

 As a result, one should get `BASH`, `BAT`, `JS` and `JSON` files that alltogether work to reproduce actions when it's needed.

 To see what options are available, please run application with `--help` parameter

 ## How do generated scripts know on which server they need to execute insertions?

-They don't.
-You have to set up the env variable "MONGO_SERVER" to some IP/host name before you run the shell/batch file.
+They don't. give the server as script parameter (use -s|--server for *nix) or set the env variable "MONGO_SERVER" to some IP/host name before you run the shell/batch file.

 ## Why?